 ‘To tell you the truth, I am not an uber luxury fan!
 Luxury hotels in India can compete with any country.
 What appeals to me more is the increasing interest in homestays and guesthouses, and India has really moved ahead in the last eight to 10 years.

-What a traveller now wants is a connection with the country, its customs, its history, home cooking, meeting locals, away from the “what’s your room number” culture of hotels!’
+What a traveler now wants is a connection with the country, its customs, its history, home cooking, meeting locals, away from the “what’s your room number” culture of hotels!’

 Having lived across the subcontinent, which destination do you feel most connected to, and why?

 ‘What a terrible question - it’s harder than choosing cheese from a platter in France!
 I must give two favorites: Hampi and Mandu.
 It’s the history in the old stones, the magnificent architecture, the lovely nature around these places, the boulders, the baobab trees, the chai in a small dhaba . . . and the chance to dream of life in those long-ago eras.’